GSA/digitalgov.gov/content/events/2017/2017-12-12-workshop-making-government-websites-with-github-federalist-us-web-design-standards.md

 * Do you have a website you think Federalist might be a good candidate for hosting?
 * If so, tell us about the website
 * Are you interested in learning how to design, code, and build Federalist websites?
-* Are you interested in more details on managing a Federalist site in your agency? (non technical discussion)
+* Are you interested in more details on managing a Federalist site in your agency? (non-technical discussion)
 * Any other areas/questions you’d like us to cover at this event?